Book Review: Destroy Me (Shatter Me #1.5) by Tahereh Mafi

 Book Format: eBook

-This short ebook picks up after Warner wakes up after being shot by Juliette.
+This short ebook is the follow-up from the first book Shatter Me.
+It picks up after Warner wakes up after being shot by Juliette.
 His arm was shot, even though Juliette aimed for his heart.
 And he survived.
 Juliette was trying to escape from Warner, so that’s why she shot him.
-She ran off to find Adam and help him-if he was still alive that is.
+She ran off to find Adam and help him-if he was still alive, that is.

-She does find him, and that’s where the book starts to pick up.
+She does find him, and that’s where the book's plot is headed towards.

 This book gives the reader a better overview of Warner’s life.